singh-man/books/crackingTheCoding/11_testing.md

 These problems are as much about your brainstorming ability as they are about  your approach.
 Do you jump all over the place, shouting out random suggestions?
 Or do you approach it in a logical, structured manner?
 Hopefully, it's the latter.

-**11.3  Chess  Test:** We have the following method  used in a chess game: boolean canMoveTo(int x, int y).This method is part of the Piece class and returns whether or not the piece can move  to position (x, y).
+**11.3  Chess  Test:** We have the following method  used in a chess game: boolean canMoveTo(int x, int y).
+This method is part of the Piece class and returns whether or not the piece can move  to position (x, y).
 Explain how you would test this method.

 SOLUTION